ericwoodruff/rmake/README.md

 As part of the source tree replication, rmake has the opportunity to filter the file list based on certain policies, and even modify the file attributes as they are copied to the remote location.

-"Read-only" - rmake always transfers source files to each remote location as read-only copies (ugo-w).
+**Read-only** - rmake always transfers source files to each remote location as read-only copies (ugo-w).
 In general, a proper build must not modify files checked into source control so rmake will help identify a misbehaving build by forcing 'permission denied' errors to source file writes.

-"Git/svn status" - rmake understands both git and svn file status which enables it to enact various filter policies when replicating the source tree to the build location:
+**Git/svn status** - rmake understands both git and svn file status which enables it to enact various filter policies when replicating the source tree to the build location:

 * Default - filters out .git or .svn directories.
 Version control meta-data is usually not needed to perform a build, and the meta-data can contain many large files that slow the initial transfer and waste space at the remote location.
 * Pedantic - filters out files that are unversioned, removed or in poor status (i.e. conflicted).
 This emulates building from a hypothetical checkout of the pending commit in the source tree (re: Git index) -- This helps protect against the "I forgot to checkin some files" case.